SBNovaScript/scrum-pointer/README.md

 ## About

 Welcome to Scrum pointer!
 You can find the client / server code above, with individual instructions in either folder.
 To run the full application, you will need to have both the client and server services running at the same time.
+Please note that you will need MongoDB installed as well.

 More information: https://baumann.codes/projects/scrum_pointer